scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 7
 - **Duration:** instant

-Make a spellcasting roll vs a targets stamina.
+A sickening beam blasts a creature in range you can see.
+Make a spellcasting roll against the creatures Stamina.
 On success the target gains Poison 1 for the next 10 minutes, or Poison 2 on crit.

 Add a target for every level above 1st.